lightning/bolts/02-peer-protocol.md

 ### Forwarding HTLCs

-In general, a node offers HTLCs for two reasons: to initiate a payment of its own, or to forward a payment coming from another node.
-In the forwarding case, care must be taken to ensure that the *outgoing* HTLC cannot be redeemed unless the *incoming* HTLC can be redeemed; these requirements ensure that is always true.
+In general, a node offers HTLCs for two reasons: to initiate a payment of its own, or to forward another node's payment.
+In the forwarding case, care must be taken to ensure the *outgoing* HTLC cannot be redeemed unless the *incoming* HTLC can be redeemed.
+The following requirements ensure this is always true:

-The addition/removal of an HTLC is considered *irrevocably committed* when:
+The respective **addition/removal** of an HTLC is considered *irrevocably committed* when:

-1. the commitment transaction with/without it it is committed by both nodes, and any previous commitment transaction which without/with it has been revoked, OR
+1. the commitment transaction **with/without** it is committed by both nodes, and any previous commitment transaction which **without/with** it has been revoked, OR
-2. the commitment transaction with/without it has been irreversibly committed to the blockchain.
+2. the commitment transaction **with/without** it has been irreversibly committed to the blockchain.

 #### Requirements

+A node:
+  - until the incoming HTLC has been irrevocably committed:
-A node MUST NOT offer an HTLC (`update_add_htlc`) in response to an incoming HTLC until the incoming HTLC has been irrevocably committed.
+    - MUST NOT offer an HTLC (`update_add_htlc`) in response to an incoming HTLC.

-A node MUST NOT fail an incoming HTLC (`update_fail_htlc`) for which it has committed to an outgoing HTLC, until the removal of the outgoing HTLC is irrevocably committed, or the outgoing on-chain HTLC output has been spent via the HTLC-timeout transaction with sufficient depth.
+  - until the removal of the outgoing HTLC is irrevocably committed, OR until the outgoing on-chain HTLC output has been spent via the HTLC-timeout transaction (with sufficient depth):

-A node MUST fail an incoming HTLC (`update_fail_htlc`) once its `cltv_expiry` has been reached, or if `cltv_expiry` - `current_height` < `cltv_expiry_delta` for the outgoing channel.
+    - MUST NOT fail an incoming HTLC (`update_fail_htlc`) for which it has committed to an outgoing HTLC.
+  - once its `cltv_expiry` has been reached, OR if `cltv_expiry` - `current_height` < `cltv_expiry_delta` for the outgoing channel:

-A node SHOULD fail an incoming HTLC (`update_fail_htlc`) if its `cltv_expiry` is unreasonably far in the future.
+    - MUST fail an incoming HTLC (`update_fail_htlc`).
+  - if an incoming HTLC's `cltv_expiry` is unreasonably far in the future:
+    - SHOULD fail that incoming HTLC (`update_fail_htlc`).
+  - upon receiving an `update_fulfill_htlc` for the outgoing HTLC, OR upon discovering the `payment_preimage` from an on-chain HTLC spend:

-A node MUST fulfill an incoming HTLC for which it has committed to an outgoing HTLC, as soon as it receives `update_fulfill_htlc` for the outgoing HTLC, or has discovered the `payment_preimage` from an on-chain HTLC spend.
+    - MUST fulfill an incoming HTLC for which it has committed to an outgoing HTLC.

 #### Rationale

-In general, we need to complete one side of the exchange before dealing with the other.
+In general, one side of the exchange needs to be dealt with before the other.
-Fulfilling an HTLC is different: knowledge of the preimage is by definition irrevocable, so we should fulfill the incoming HTLC as soon as we can to reduce latency.
+Fulfilling an HTLC is different: knowledge of the preimage is, by definition, irrevocable and the incoming HTLC should be fulfilled as soon as possible to reduce latency.

-An HTLC with an extremely long expiry is a denial-of-service vector, so it is not allowed: the exact value of "unreasonable" is currently unclear and may depend on network topology.
+An HTLC with an unreasonably long expiry is a denial-of-service vector and therefor is not allowed.
+Note that the exact value of "unreasonable" is currently unclear and may depend on network topology.

 ### `cltv_expiry_delta` Selection

-Once an HTLC has timed out it could either be fulfilled or timed-out;
+Once an HTLC has timed out, it can either be fulfilled or timed-out;
 care must be taken around this transition both for offered and received HTLCs.

 Consider the following scenario, where A sends an HTLC to B, who